bugAboo pay homage to ‘Ghost Busters’ in funky debut music video

 - READ MORE: PURPLE KISS on writing their own songs: “We didn’t know that we would end up being so deeply involved”

-On October 25, the six-member multinational girl group unveiled their first-ever official music video for ‘bugAboo’, released alongside their self-titled single album and b-side ‘All Night Play’.
+On October 25, the six-member multinational girl group unveiled the single album, alongside B-side track ‘All Night Play’.

-In the visual, each member appears in their own horror-themed scene, inspired by horror franchises Ghost Busters and It.
+In the accompanying ‘bugAboo’ visual, each member appears in their own horror-themed scene, inspired by horror classics like Ghost Busters and It.
 Each wielding a weapon, bugAboo comically chase down various ghouls, ultimately squaring up against a huge ghostly figure at a drive-in cinema.

 “Steal or take it, no no no / You can stay or go go go / As if you’re in a different world, this is not a dream,” they sing powerfully in the chorus of the addictive new single.